0x5ubt13/LetsGo/README.md

 Quick overview of the basics in Go.
 Currently available:

 - [Calgolator](./Basic%20concepts/Calgolator/main.go).
 A simple calculator to showcase functions.
+- [Concurrency](./Basic%20concepts/Concurrency/concurrentMain.go).
+An example of how to use Go Routines and Channels.
 - [Gobonacci](./Basic%20concepts/Gobonacci/gobonacci.go).
 Fibonacci in our fave language.
 - [GoFizzBuzz](./Basic%20concepts/GoFizzBuzz/main.go).
 Fizz-Buzz written in Go.
 - [Interfaces](./Basic%20concepts/Interfaces/main.go).
 Grouping and promoting Structs into something else to create common methods.